arnirichard/visual_neural_networks/README.md

 I can't guarantee that all the calculations are correct, but it is possible to optimize the tensor calculations further, especially by using a GPU.

-It would be possible to show visually what output neurons are strongly correlated with which hidden neurons, thereby giving a better insight into the model.

-I was hoping the weight plots shown as 2D grid would show patterns more correlated with the digits.
+I was hoping the weight plots shown as 2D (28x28) grid would show patterns more correlated with the digits.

 ![Alt text](screenshot.png?raw=true)